 As a result, lounging in the sand on the beach is a bit uncomfortable, and you can’t swim in the water.
 So, unless you plan a visit to Atlantis Resort to hang out in the casino or plan on paying the day rate to enjoy the facilities, beach bar and pool, there isn’t anything to do there.

 Here are your Paradise Island transit options from Port Nassau.

 - Ships tour to Atlantis – full access includes shuttle approx $160US

 - Local Cab for $4 / person / way + bridge toll

 - Nassau Water taxi for $4 / person / way

 There are various day passes available at Atlantis Resort.
-Costs range from Paradise Island Beach Day Pass (approx. $70US/adult) to Aquaventure Day Pass (approx. $140US/adult), and many are limited based on occupancy.
+Costs range based on what facilities you wish access to at the resort, and many attractions are limited based on occupancy.

 My preference is to take the “budget option” and skip Paradise Island altogether and go in search of a free beach / public beaches in Nassau Bahamas.

 Beaches Near the Nassau Bahamas Cruise Ship Terminal

 When looking for beaches in Nassau near the cruise port, there are 2 beaches to choose from within walking distance to the ship.
 Refer to this map as a guide:

 To get to both public beaches, walk through downtown Nassau towards the Straw Market along Bay Street and keep going past the British Colonial Hilton.